 As a Dental Hygienist, Should You Consider Laser Dentistry Certification?

 Dental hygienists these days are all familiar with dental laser technology.
-But familiarity alone won’t offer the benefits as certification.
+But familiarity alone won’t offer the benefits of certification.
 The dental laser offers hygienists and dentists alike a range of benefits not available with traditional tools and techniques, which in turn means a better patient experience.
 As a dental hygienist, here’s why you should consider laser dentistry certification.

 Understanding Dental Lasers

 A dental laser is a handheld tool that emits a powerful, concentrated beam of light energy.
 The light and heat produced can be used to kill bacteria, remove portions of bone, and vaporize water in oral tissues.
 Many different hard and soft-tissue procedures can be performed, including some specialty treatments like frenectomies, and all with the benefit of minimal or even no anesthesia.
 In some cases, the dental laser eliminates the need for a high-speed drill, which can put patients at ease.

 It’s essential that anyone using a dental laser is fully trained and familiar with the equipment.
 It’s a powerful tool that’s incredibly effective, but without proper training and knowledge, it can cause damage.
 Many states recognize this, and they ensure experience through stringent certification requirements.
 Unfortunately, educational requirements vary state by state.
 Some states don’t have specifics about dental laser certifications in their state practice acts and merely suggest some form of training.
 In both cases, it’s up to the RDH or DDS to understand their state’s rules and to seek the best training they can.